moyano83/hbase-definitive-guide/README.md

 Once the table is enabled and the regions are opened, the framework will first load the configuration coprocessors and then the ones defined in the table descriptor.
-For table coprocessors there is a configuration property named _hbase.coprocessor.abortonerror_, indicating what you want to happen if an er‐ ror occurs during the initialization of a coprocessor class (defaults true).
+For table coprocessors there is a configuration property named _hbase.coprocessor.abortonerror_, indicating what you want to happen if an error occurs during the initialization of a coprocessor class (defaults true).

 ##### Loading from HBase Shell